Close

 Lingo uses a biosensor based on Abbott's continuous glucose monitoring technology used by 5 million people around the world.
 Our team of experts leveraged Abbott’s decades of glucose research to build a biosensor and app that work together to help you live your healthiest lifestyle.

 The Lingo biosensor, app, and proprietary glucose spike detection algorithm work together to translate your daily glucose patterns into a simple Lingo Count system.
-As different foods or activities impact your glucose, Lingo responds with real-time coaching to help you adjust your habits, stick to your health goals, and keep your glucose steady.
+As different foods or activities impact your glucose, Lingo responds with real-time coaching to help you adjust your habits, stick to your health goals, and keep your glucose steady

 The Biosensor